alexandruro/HelloWorldAndroid/README.md

 #### Features
 The main screen of the app shows the days of the week, the current day being highlighted.
-Pressing on one of them shows the corresponding timetable, where pressing on a lecture shows the location of it.
+Pressing on one of them shows the corresponding timetable, where the current time interval is highlighted and pressing on a lecture shows the location of it.

 ### Future updates
 I am planning on making the app read the timetable from an external file.